dan88v/esp32-x32-remote/README.md

 * 1x LCD 1602
 * 1x Ethernet Shield ENC28J60

-At this stage IP addresses are hardcoded as following:
+IP addresses are as following:
 * Controller IP: 10.0.1.2
 * Mixer IP: 10.0.1.1

-So you have to set your mixer ip on 10.0.1.1
+They could be changed using the menu.

 The code still needs A LOT of optimization, I wrote it as fast as possible in order to make it work.